Hannah Phillips

-Hannah Phillips (born 11 December 1999) is a British YouTuber, activist and politician.
+Hannah Phillips (born 11 December 1999) is a British YouTuber, activist and politician who has been a councillor for Lymington and Pennington Town Council since 2023.

+Early life

 Hannah grew up in Brockenhurst and attended Brockenhurst College.
-She is a member of the Lymington and Pennington Town Council.

-Personal life

 Phillips has been the target of significant harassment.
 In 2019, PinkNews wrote an article about comments she receives, highlighting regular death threats.

+Election

+Phillips was elected as a councillor on Lymington and Pennington Town Council for the Ward of Buckland in 2023 beating the incumbent Conservative Party Candidate James Alexander Hoare by a majority of 57 votes.

+During the 2023 New Forest District Council election, Phillips contested a seat on Lymington District Council receiving 586 votes, resulting in a defeat.

+In the 2026 Hampshire County Council election, Phillips contested a seat for the Brockenhurst Division of Hampshire County Council receiving 694 votes, resulting in a defeat.
+Additionally in 2026, Phillips contested a seat for Bransgore, Burley, Sopley & Ringwood East Ward of New Forest District Council receiving 126 votes resulting in a defeat.

 Career

 In a 2019 investigative report by the BBC regarding care for transgender youth, Phillips reported that she felt no regret in her medical transition - and that ultimately, nothing would have been able to stop it from happening.

 In July 2019, Phillips appeared on the BBC’s Newsnight programme to discuss her experiences as a patient at the Tavistock Gender Identity Development Service.

 In 2020, she founded New Forest Pride, a non-profit organization responsible for organising the event of the same name.

-In 2023, she ran for a seat on both the Lymington District Council and the Lymington and Pennington Town Council.
-She received 586 votes in the District Council election, resulting in a defeat.
-However, she received 306 votes in the Town Council election, winning a victory against incumbent James Alexander Hoare.

 She returned to Newsnight in April 2024 to comment on the Cass Review, a report evaluating gender identity services for children and young people in England.